kaminiwalunj/AI-102-AIEngineer/Instructions/19-face-service.md

 The ability to detect and analyze human faces is a core AI capability.
 In this exercise, you'll explore two Azure Cognitive Services that you can use to work with faces in images: the **Computer Vision** service, and the **Face** service.

+> **Note**: From June 21st 2022, capabilities of Azure AI services that return personally identifiable information are restricted to customers who have been granted [limited access](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-limited-access).
+Additionally, capabilities that infer emotional state are no longer available.
+These restrictions may affect this lab exercise.
+We're working to address this, but in the meantime you may experience some errors when following the steps below; for which we apologize.
+For more details about the changes Microsoft has made, and why - see [Responsible AI investments and safeguards for facial recognition](https://azure.microsoft.com/blog/responsible-ai-investments-and-safeguards-for-facial-recognition/).

 ## Open the cloned folder in Visual Studio Code.

 1. Start Visual Studio Code (the program icon is pinned to the bottom taskbar).